 The Tennessee Promise program is both a scholarship and mentoring program.
 It provides students a last-dollar scholarship covering the cost of tuition and fees not covered by other federal, state, and institutional grants.
 Students may use the scholarship at any of the state’s 13 community colleges, 27 colleges of applied technology, or other eligible institution offering an associate degree program.

 Additional Requirements: This program is open to Tennessean high school students who obtain their high school diploma before age 19.
 Students must enroll full time and maintain at least a 2.0 GPA.
 They must also complete eight hours of community service each term.

 The College Bound Scholarship is a last dollar program to cover the average tuition (at public rates to eligible Washington state institutions).
 It also covers some fees and a small book allowance for income-eligible students.
 Students must plan well in advance for this program, which requires enrollment during 8th grade.
 To be eligible, a student must work hard in school, remain a good citizen and successfully apply to a higher education institution when he or she graduates.

 Additional Requirements: To be eligible, students must demonstrate financial need on the FAFSA.
 Students must also sign and complete an application to join the program during the 8th grade.

 State-wide tuition free college programs can be a tremendous resource for many families, but they aren’t the only options out there.
 Some states offer smaller scale programs for students going to specific community colleges, or graduating from specific high schools, or even living in certain cities.
 Check our post No-Loan Colleges: What They Are and a Complete List for more information about college-specific financial opportunities aid to cover full tuition costs.
 You can find more information about these and other programs from admissions officers or your guidance counselor.
-For even more help locating resources to help pay for college or understanding college costs, call today or subscribe to our email list online.
+For even more help locating resources to help pay for college or understanding college costs, subscribe to our email list online.